Pređi na sadržaj

 lego

-1. First-person singular (yo) present indicative form of legar.
+1. first-person singular present indicative of legar

 Švedski